takuron/vavavult/llm_readme.txt

 # Vavavult Technical Overview for LLM

+!!!
+IMPORTANT: YOU MUST FOLLOW THE CODING SPECIFICATIONS IN SECTION 4 FOR EVERY RESPONSE. !!!

 ## 1. Project Structure

 Vavavult is a Rust workspace composed of two main crates: a core library (`vavavult`) and a command-line interface (`vavavult_cli`).